ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 ## Create a VPC

-Create a VPC named `wp_vpc`.
+Create a VPC named `wp-vpc`.

 On the *VPC Infrastructure* menu, select "VPCs" under "Network.".
-Then select "New virtual private cloud".
+Then select "Create +".
 Fill out the form and hit the "Create virtual private cloud" button.

 Use `subnet0` for subnet and **attach** a Public Gateway.
 The public gateway will be needed to access the application software from the public repositories.